 How To Overcome Stage Fright?

 A FiddleHed named Sue wrote me asking about how to overcome stage fright.
 Like anything else, this is something you can practice.
-And even if you think you’ll never, ever perform, I think you might find the following tips to be helpful…
+Even if you think you’ll never perform, I think you might find the following tips to be helpful…

 Be prepared